 2. The Environment Around You

 The cold dry winter air and the heat from your heaters steal the moisture of the skin and make it dry, dull and rough.
 Using humidifiers can help to resolve the issue.
-It helps to increase the much-required moisture content in the air.
+It helps to increase the much-required moisture content in

 Hot water showers also contribute to the harm caused to our skin in winters.
 They exacerbate moisture and lipid loss from the skin.
 It is always better to either reduce the time to 5 minutes for your body to be exposed to such hot water or to simply use lukewarm water.